 If you are seeking orthodontic treatment, you are probably wondering what kinds of options are available for you to choose from.
 Metal braces are the most commonly used type of braces.
 They are comprised of metal wires and brackets.
 Ceramic braces are another option.
 These work the same way as other the traditional metal devices, only they are typically white or clear in color so that they can blend in with your teeth.
 Invisible braces make use of clear trays that are made of plastic.
 These trays are used to gradually glide your teeth into the proper position.
 The benefit of using these invisible trays is that you can remove them when you eat or drink.

 Are you asking yourself, “How much do braces cost?”
 The overall cost that you will need to pay varies according to a number of different factors.
 The location you live in, the type of insurance coverage you possess, the complexity of your orthodontic issues and the type of treatment you choose to pursue will all have a direct impact on your bill.
 Be sure to check with your dental insurance provider to see how much coverage is offered to you for orthodontic treatment methods.
-You can also talk to our friendly staff to determine if one of our financing or payment plans can help to make your treatment more affordable.
+You can also talk to our friendly staff to determine if one of our financing or payment options can help to make your treatment more affordable.

 For most people, the entire process to have braces put on takes between one and two hours.
 One of the most common side effects that orthodontic patients experience is soreness in the mouth.
 This soreness generally lasts about a week.
 It is usually treated via the use of over-the-counter pain medication.
 If you are experiencing a significant amount of pain in your mouth that can’t be alleviated via the use of over-the-counter methods, contact our office immediately.

 Why Do I Need to Wear a Retainer After Orthodontic Treatment?